-DISCLAIMER: We are strong advocates of cruisers having paper charts aboard.
+DISCLAIMER: We are advocates of cruisers having paper charts aboard.
 This article describes how we accomplished that for our Great Loop cruise.
 This article focuses on paper charts and print Cruising Guide resources, not on the many digital electronic resources that are available to loopers in 2015.

 Generally, I recommend the Richardson’s chart books for the rivers and Great Lakes and the Maptech Chartkits for the US East Coast.
 These chart books cost only a small fraction of the price of individual charts and the chart books are far easier to handle than individual NOAA charts.
 At the 2007 AGLCA Penetenguishine Rendezvous, one of the presenters recommended that the group run right out and get the official Canadian Hydrologic Service (CHS) paper charts for the Georgian Bay and North Channel.
 Sanctuary and crew had not planned to do that, and of course, the stampede that presentation created caused the local chandlery to run out of charts almost immediately; definitely before we got there.
 That was fortuitous for us, in hindsight.

 We used the Richardson’s “Lake Huron” book, and we had absolutely no problems at all.
 We found that the level of the water in both Lake Huron and Lake Michigan (Richardson’s “Lake Michigan” book) were almost exactly at chart datum in 2007.
 Although there is a lot of discussion about the Lake datum levels being low, apparently the lakes were also low when they were charted.
 For us in 2007, the chart soundings were correct and reliable for use as-is.